trst1690/Project_3_UofM/README.md

 Park Discoveries: Visualizing Data from the U.S. National Park Service

 The U.S National Park Service API has a variety of comprehensive park data in the United States and its territories, including amenities, alerts, general park information, activities, campgrounds, and more.
 Refer to NPS's full API Documentation here: https://www.nps.gov/subjects/developer/api-documentation.htm#/activities/getActivities.
-We use NPS to make interactive visualizations for hikers, camp-goers, and park lovers, bringing the great outdoors to life in exciting and interactive ways.
+We use NPS to make interactive visualizations for hikers, camp-goers, and park lovers, bringing park data to life in exciting and interactive ways.

-In this project, our main focus was on API parks, which provide an extensive list of park activities, addresses, coordinates, contacts, descriptions, designations, park names, images, and weather information.
-To gather this park data, we utilized API calls within a Flask app, and then connected the retrieved data to a MongoDB database.
+In this project, our main focus was on API parks, which provide an extensive list of park activities, addresses, coordinates, contacts, descriptions, designations, park names, images, weather information, etc. To gather this park data, we utilized API calls within a Flask app, and then connected the retrieved data to a MongoDB database.
 From there, we used JavaScript to process the data for the visualizations, which were integrated into a Bootstrap HTML page.

 ![Our Data Retrieval Process](https://github.com/trst1690/Project_3_UofM/assets/126814705/e67eed6a-31be-4bb6-b81d-70c9b1a0f857)